 - Parental Neglect: Simone's mother is a famous actress who spares little time or attention for her daughter.

 - School Play: Romeo and Juliet, with Simone and Resine playing the leads.
+It is foreshadowing that their love will end badly.

 - Trope Codifier: Most of the stereotypical Girls' Love tropes associated with the genre can be traced back to this manga.